Joseph Wohleb

-Joseph Henry Wohleb (1887–1958) was an American architect from Washington.
+Joseph Henry Wohleb (1887–1958) was an American architect from Olympia, Washington.

-Life and career
+Biography

-He was born in Waterbury, Connecticut, and grew up in California.
-He is known for the design of classic motion picture theaters in the 1920s.
-He was also the designer of Cloverfields in Olympia, a farmhouse listed on the National Register of Historic Places.
-Also, he served as the architect for the Washington State Capitol Museum and other buildings on the Washington State Capitol Campus.
+Wohleb was born in Waterbury, Connecticut and grew up in California, studying architecture at the University of California, Berkley.
+He participated in repairs after the 1906 San Francisco earthquake, then worked in Nevada before moving to Olympia, Washington in 1911 to begin his practice; he is known for the design of classic motion picture theaters in the 1920s.

+Wohleb was the designer of Cloverfields in Olympia, a farmhouse listed on the National Register of Historic Places.
+He also served as the architect for the Washington State Capitol Museum and other buildings on the Washington State Capitol Campus.

-In 1946, Joseph Wohleb's son, Robert, joined him in the architecture business and the two worked in their firm, Wohleb and Wohleb.
+In 1946, Joseph Wohleb's son Robert joined him in the architecture business and the two worked in their firm, Wohleb and Wohleb.
 Together, they designed many notable buildings in Thurston County.

 Legacy

 A number of Joseph's works and at least one of the partnership's works are listed on the U.S. National Register of Historic Places.